-Now that I'm 30, I pretty much have my skincare routine down, but between regular hormonal breakouts (which have only been exacerbated during pregnancy) and a distinctly lacklustre complexion, I'm only too keen to try products that promise to restore glow and boost radiance.
+Now that I'm in my 30s, I pretty much have my skincare routine down, but between regular hormonal breakouts and a distinctly lacklustre complexion, I'm only too keen to try products that promise to restore glow and boost radiance.
 So when Rosie HW revealed her full daily skincare routine on Rose Inc., I had my shopping list at the ready.

 In terms of Rosie's skin type?
 "On a good day, I have just a couple of spots, and on a bad day, it can be a lot," she explained.
 "I've always had a little bit of acne—it's something I'm always trying to better, so I'm quite diligent about my skincare routine.
 But I have oily skin, and so that's one thing I'm always trying to keep in check and use the right products to support that."
 Yep—it certainly sounded like this skincare routine was going to be right up my street.